Resurrection Home Previous issue Next issue View Original Cover

 MOSAIC (the Ministry of Supply Automatic Integrator and Calculator); did not have a formal symbolic assembly language, however a structured numeric method of representing instructions was devised, to remove the need for coding using binary formats.
 This approach was documented in the Programming for MOSAIC document (RRE Memorandum 1270), which is the nearest equivalent to EDSAC’s Wilkes, Wheeler and Gill document.

 MOSAIC was part of the ACE lineage of computers and was based on version VII of Turing’s logical architecture.
 Like EDSAC, its storage system utilised mercury delay lines, but in contrast to EDSAC the programmer had to manage the timing challenges associated with delay line memory himself.
 There is no equivalent of the Sequence Control Tank and both instructions and data are addressed as a function of the current minor cycle and the selected delay line.
-MOSAIC had 64 long delay lines of 16 words (40 bits per word), 28 short lines of one word and four double lines of length two words.
+MOSAIC had 63 usable long delay lines of 16 words (40 bits per word), 28 short lines of one word and three double lines of length two words.

 Instructions were executed in two phases, the setup phase lasting one minor cycle and the obey phase, which lasted between 1 and 16 minor cycles.
 (A minor cycle was the time taken for a 40 bit word to circulate in a short delay line.
 A major cycle was 16 minor cycles or the time taken for a bit to traverse a long delay line).
 The programmer had the responsibility for organising his storage allocation, so that the computer spent as little time as possible waiting for a memory location to become available.